-This spring Heyday will publish Lost Worlds of the San Francisco Bay Area, a coffee table book of vignettes by author Sylvia Linsteadt.
+Lost Worlds of the San Francisco Bay Area, published by Heyday, is a coffee table book of vignettes by author Sylvia Linsteadt.
 Each essay is researched but also an act of historical imagination.
-This is an excerpt about the extractive history of redwood logging in the Oakland hills.
+This is an excerpt about the history of coal mining in the East Bay.
 Click here to read another excerpt about the logging of the East Bay’s giant redwoods.
 Today both areas are parks, protected and restored by the East Bay Regional Park District and open to the public.

 Coal was discovered beneath the northern flanks of Mount Diablo in 1859 when a local rancher struck a vein while cleaning out one of his springs, and disgruntled argonauts weary of gold panning flocked to the site, ready to make a steadier profit by this dark treasure.
 Family after family followed, not only old gold rush diggers, but immigrants seeking work from all over the world—Wales and Italy, Germany, China, Scotland and Australia, Mexico, Canada, Austria.
 They planted trees from their home countries—black locust, cypress, tree of heaven, pepper tree—like prayers: that they too might grow roots and branches and flourish here where it was dry, here where at night the sky was huge and speckled and strange and the coyotes howled.